spacemeshos/go-spacecraft/README.md

 ![metrics.png](docs/metrics.png)

 The managed miners will start to push metrics to prometheus.
 The grafana URL is printed after the network is deployed.

+## Release

+Once a network is deployed and works fine the next step is to invite the community to join the network.
+For that we create a release in go-spacemesh repository and then release the builds with config file in sm-net repository.
+During creation of sm-net release we need to bundle the go-spacemesh builds with config file.

+Spacecraft automates the process of bundling and creatig draft release.
+You can use `releaseNetwork` sub command.
+You also need to pass the go-spacemesh release version using `--go-sm-release-version` CLI option so that it knows where to find the go-spacemesh builds.